-In recent years, publishers have been testing paywalls, and for good reason.
+In recent years, publishers have been testing paywall pricing, and for good reason.
 Hearst, for example, tested a paywall that changed based on what the reader was consuming.
 Instead of letting editors choose which content was free, and which was premium, the habits of first-time readers predict when they should hit a paywall and are shown a subscription offer.

 Learn how to choose the best subscription pricing & single-copy pricing strategy for your subscription websites & subscription apps when you download a FREE copy of How to Use Contrast Pricing to Increase Subscription Revenue.